 Education of the Deaf

 Students in the program explore the nature of language, linguistic theory, language acquisition, the teaching of language (ASL and English), as well as instructional strategies for teaching reading, math, science, and social studies.
-Many of the program’s core courses are taught by Deaf faculty.
+A primary goal of all Deaf Studies programs is to promote competence in American Sign Language (ASL), which is fundamental in gaining an in-depth understanding of the Deaf community and its culture.
 Students are required to complete an advanced sequence of ASL as a second language and pass an ASL Proficiency assessment prior to graduation.

 For program requirements and additional details, please visit the BU Bulletin.